Stremio/stremio-art/README.md

 - add your thumbnail image (max 400px width, filename must be identical to the one from folder `originals`)
 - press "stremio-art" (upper left corner) to go back to the main folders
 - there should be a message visible now asking if you wish to create a pull request, do so and you are done, a member of the Stremio team will then review your submission for acceptance

-## The Gallery

-All images and videos included in this repository are also visible in the [Stremio Art Gallery](https://art.stremio.com/).